1. Are they a Government Registered Training Organisation?

 - They do not pass the course

-- The website does not release the qualification fast enough
+- The website does not release the certificate fast enough

-- They do not receive the correct qualification
+- They do not receive the correct certificate

 - There can be extra costs at the end